The Practical Kitchen

 Whisk together the dry ingredients, then add the water and olive oil.

-a wet, sticky focaccia dough being mixed with a dough whisk.
+a wet, sticky focaccia dough being mixed in a brown bowl with a dough whisk.

 Mix everything together until a messy, sticky dough forms.